 With most cruise lines having their European cruises for 2020 up on their websites already, we can now see which cruise ports will be the busiest next year.
 We have compared next year’s busiest cruise ports with those of 2019 and saw some changes.
-For example, the impact of a cruise tax in Amsterdam.
+For example, the impact of a cruise tax in Amsterdam, or any new cruise visas.
 Although there are little changes in the top, there are some interesting trends which we will describe in more detail below.
 If you plan on going to any of the more crowded destinations, let us help you and plan ahead!

 There are no changes in the top-5 busiest cruise ports in Europe.
 With 2.9 million arriving passengers (+12%) Barcelona remains the largest cruise port.
 Civitavecchia, often marketed as the port of Rome, is second with 2.6 million passengers coming in (+8%).
 Palma de Mallorca and Marseille remain number three and four as their total passenger numbers remain the same.
 Meanwhile, Naples is closing in on the top-5 as the number of visiting passengers rises with 15.4%, to slightly over 1.5 million.